 Tinnitus is a term searched often.
 People want to know about it.
 What it is, what causes it and what can be done to “get rid of it.”
 You might be surprised to find that tinnitus is very common and affects about 30% of the population and is more common in older adults.
 Tinnitus occurs when you experience a ringing or other noise in one or both ears.
 Most people are not bothered by their tinnitus; however about 3% of those affected can be severely impacted.
 It is important to understand Tinnitus is not a disease, but a symptom of an underlying condition.

-What Are the Symptoms of Tinnitus?
+What Are The Two Common Types of Tinnitus?

 Tinnitus occurs when you hear a sound(s) in the ears or head without an external source.
 The most common form of tinnitus is Subjective Tinnitus, meaning you are the only person who can hear it (it cannot be heard by others).
 Objective Tinnitus, which is rare, is when the sound can be heard by the examiner and is typically generated by structures in or near the ear.